 There was no magic formula or ratio.
 I just mixed, starting with small portions and sampling on a spare pine piece of lumber.
 When the right effect and depth was achieved, I increased the ratios and went to the table.

-This is the first coat of the paint/poly combo right on top of the bare pine.
+The first coat of the primer went right on top of the table.
 The leaf, in the center of the table, was done first and ended up being my experimental area.

 If I totally blew whatever happened on the leaf, I could just pull it out and start over without re-working the entire table top.
 Working with the grain here in nice, long strokes and catching any drips at the edges.